image

 5/5

-This course covers Amazon Redshift's Concurrency Scaling feature, which adds query processing power to a cluster for specific users or queues as needed.
+This lesson covers Amazon Redshift's Concurrency Scaling feature, which adds query processing power to a cluster for specific users or queues as needed.
 You'll get introduced to concurrency scaling, what it does, its basic purpose, and how to activate it.
 We'll round things off with a demo from the AWS platform which will guide you through the process of setting up concurrency scaling in your environment.

 Learning Objectives